davidsecacontrol/FilterEmbeddedLibrary/README.md

 # FilterEmbeddedLibrary
-This repository contains a static, STL-independent library for embedded systems.
+This repository contains a statically allocated, STL-free digital signal processing library for embedded systems.